-Tasks which can execute in virtual 8086 mode must be described by a TSS with the new Intel486 Microprocessor format (TYPE 9 or 11 descriptor).
+Tasks that can execute in Virtual 8086 Mode must be described by a TSS with the new Am486DX/DX2 microprocessor format (TYPE 9 or 11 descriptor).

-A task switch out of virtual 8086 mode will operate exactly the same as any other task switch out of a task with an Intel486 Microprocessor TSS.
+A task switch out of Virtual 8086 Mode operates exactly the same as any other task switch out of a task with an Am486DX/DX2 microprocessor TSS.
 All of the programmer visible state, including the FLAGS register with the VM bit set to 1, is stored in the TSS.
-The segment registers in the TSS will contain 8086 segment base values rather than selectors.
+The segment registers in the TSS contain 8086 segment base values rather than selectors.

-A task switch into a task described by an Intel486 Microprocessor TSS will have an additional check to determine if the incoming task should be resumed in virtual 8086 mode.
-Tasks described by 80286 format TSSs cannot be resumed in virtual 8086 mode, so no check is required there (the FLAGS image in 80286 format TSS has only the low order 16 FLAGS bits).
-Before loading the segment register images from an Intel486 Microprocessor TSS, the FLAGS image is loaded, so that the segment registers are loaded from the TSS image as 8086 segment base values.
-The task is now ready to resume in virtual 8086 execution mode.
+A task switch into a task described by an Am486DX/DX2 microprocessor TSS has an additional check to determine if the incoming task should be resumed in Virtual 8086 Mode.
+Tasks described by 80286 format TSSs cannot be resumed in Virtual 8086 Mode, so no check is required there (the FLAGS image in 80286 format TSS has only the low-order 16 FLAGS bits).
+Before loading the segment register images from an Am486DX/DX2 microprocessor TSS, the FLAGS image is loaded so that the segment registers are loaded from the TSS image as 8086 segment base values.
+The task is now ready to resume in Virtual 8086 Execution Mode.